cobbzilla/hokeylization/README.md

 If this file was named `myfile.json`, you can translate it to Spanish with:

-    hokey -L es -o myfile.es.json myfile.json
+    hokey -l es -o myfile.es.json myfile.json

-For the `-L` / `--language` option, you can use any 2-letter language code [supported by Google Translate](https://cloud.google.com/translate/docs/languages)
+For the `-l` / `--language` option, you can use any 2-letter language code [supported by Google Translate](https://cloud.google.com/translate/docs/languages)

 ## Translating a directory of text files